ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/java-api-usage.md

 ## Operations on Entities
+Kadai provides follwing operations on its entities:
+ - create
+ - update
+ - delete
+ - query: allows filtering and sorting entites  by properties

-You can create, update and delete entities.
-These operations on entities can be found in the corresponding Services: TaskService, CLassificationService and WorkbasketService.
-You can also make queries with filtering and sorting by properties.
+Create, update and delete can be found in the corresponding Services: TaskService, CLassificationService and WorkbasketService.
+Queries and their filtering/sorting opetions can be found in TaskQuery, CLassificationQuery and WorkbasketQuery.

 ### How to create an Entity?